OV329 and GABA-aminotransferase inhibition

 development

 OV329 is currently in a Phase 1 study with healthy volunteers to evaluate the safety, pharmacokinetic profile and target engagement associated with single and repeated oral doses of OV329.
 The Phase 1 study will measure two potential biomarkers for target engagement via magnetic resonance spectroscopy (MRS) and transcranial magnetic stimulation (TMS).
+Ovid expects to have topline data from this ongoing Phase 1 study in 2025.

 Prior evaluation of OV329 in preclinical seizure and epilepsy models indicate that OV329 significantly reduced focal and generalized seizures, including pharmaco-resistant seizure phenotypes.
 Improvement in seizure outcomes could be achieved with repeated, low dosing which have correlated with increases in brain GABA levels and tonic inhibitory neuronal signaling.
+Additionally, pre-clinical models have shown that OV329 does not preferentially accumulate in retina, eye, and brain tissues.
+This study may suggest that OV329’s short half-life, quick tissue elimination properties, and prolonged pharmacodynamic effect may reduce the risk of ocular accumulation occurring.

 For additional information on OV329 non-clinical data, please click here.